dkhonker/sysu/README.md

 # sysu
-school of intelligent systems engineering
+I am a student from school of intelligent systems engineering in Sun Yat-sen University.
+This project shared my course materials and coursework  and so on.
+Hope to help you ❤️